stephenCarmody/stephenCarmody.github.io/_posts/2024-05-20-transformers-part-1.md

 ### Positional Encodings

-The positional encodings are a tool to give the Transformer some sense of the order of words, as the models attention mechanism doesn’t naturally take the order of words into account like RNNS do.
+The positional encodings are a tool to give the Transformer some sense of the order of words, as the models attention mechanism doesn’t naturally take the order of words into account like RNNs do.

 In the paper the authors used both hand crafted positional encodings and learned ones, with both performing equally well.